nikita-0209/nikita-0209.github.io/_projects/mrgcn.md

 to analyse the underground forum and identify key actors.

-{% include elements/figure.html image="/assets/img/mrgcn.png" caption="Overall architecture of KAD-mRGCN framework" %}
+{% include figure.liquid loading="eager" path="assets/img/1.jpg" title="Overall architecture of KAD-mRGCN framework" class="img-fluid rounded z-depth-1" %}

   We demonstrate the effectiveness of the proposed model on a neo-nazi underground forum, IronMarch. </p>
   We first modeled the hackforum into a homogeneous graph of users, where the multiple edges between users are captured based on their involvement in private conversations, group discussions and other miscellaneous activities.